-Criteria Conformance Level Remarks and Explanations 2.3.1 Three Flashes or Below Threshold (WCAG 2.0) (Level A) Web pages do not contain anything that flashes more than three times in any one second period, or the flash is below the general flash and red flash thresholds.
-Supports The product does not contain any content that flashes more than three times in any one second.
-2.4.1 Bypass Blocks (WCAG 2.0) (Level A) A mechanism is available to bypass blocks of content that are repeated on multiple web pages.
-Supports The product contains mechanisms that allows users to bypass blocks of content, such as skip nav links, and landmarks and headings which facilitate the bypass function.
-2.4.2 Page Titled (WCAG 2.0) (Level A) Web pages have titles that describe topic or purpose.
-Supports Page titles describe the high-level topic or purpose of the pages.
-2.4.3 Focus Order (WCAG 2.0) (Level A) If a web page can be navigated sequentially and the navigation sequences affect meaning or operation, focusable components receive focus in an order that preserves meaning and operability.
-Partially Supports ArcGIS Aviation Airports Most components within the product receive focus in a meaningful order.
-A rating of Partially Supports has been given for the following reason(s): Users may experience challenges with meaning and presentation of content due to general keyboard focus order.
-ArcGIS Pro: Most components within the product receive focus in a meaningful order.
-A rating of Partially Supports has been given for the following reason(s): Users may experience challenges with meaning and presentation of content due to general keyboard focus order.
+Criteria Conformance Level Remarks and Explanations This success criteria does not apply to non-web software.
+2.4.2 Page Titled (WCAG 2.0) (Level A) Supports Screens of the product provide titles that adequately describe their topic or purpose.
+2.4.3 Focus Order (WCAG 2.0) (Level A) Partially Supports Most components within the product receive focus in a meaningful order.
+A rating of Partially Supports has been given for the following reason(s): • Users may experience challenges with meaning and presentation of content due to keyboard focus order • The programmatic focus order does not align with visual layout in some instances • Non-interactive elements have been made part of the focus order in some instances • Some controls cannot gain focus 2.4.4 Link Purpose (In Context) (WCAG 2.0) (Level A) Supports Links are understandable from the text alone or from the surrounding paragraph text.
+2.4.5 Multiple Ways (WCAG 2.0) (Level AA) Supports Multiple ways of locating content are provided, such as search and global navigation systems, except when the location is the result of, or a step in, a process.
+This success criteria does not apply to non-web software.

-Criteria Conformance Level Remarks and Explanations 2.4.4 Link Purpose (In Context) (WCAG 2.0) (Level A) The purpose of each link can be determined from the link text alone or from the link text together with its programmatically determined link context, except where the purpose of the link would be ambiguous to users in general.
-Partially Supports ArcGIS Aviation Airports Links are understandable from the text alone or from the surrounding paragraph text.
-ArcGIS Pro: The purpose of most links in the product can be determined from the link text alone or from the programmatic context of the link.
-A rating of Partially Supports has been given for the following reason(s): Some links are missing a descriptive label compatible with the assistive technology.
-2.4.5 Multiple Ways (WCAG 2.0) (Level AA) More than one way is available to locate a web page within a set of web pages except where the web page is the result of, or a step in, a process.
-Supports Multiple ways of locating content are provided, such as search and global navigation systems, except when the location is the result of, or a step in, a process.
-2.4.6 Headings and Labels (WCAG 2.0) (Level AA) Headings and labels describe topic or purpose.
-Partially Supports ArcGIS Aviation Airports Most content headings and labels are descriptive and unique.
-A rating of Partially Supports has been given for the following reason(s): Screen reader users may experience problems with the identification of some headings and labels for input fields.
-ArcGIS Pro: Most content headings and labels are descriptive and unique.
-A rating of Partially Supports has been given for the following reason(s):

-Criteria Conformance Level Remarks and Explanations 2.4.7 Focus Visible (WCAG 2.0) (Level AA) Any keyboard operable user interface has a mode of operation where the keyboard focus indicator is visible.
-Partially Supports Some headers and labels throughout the product have no identifiable purpose, which may cause changes for users of assistive technologies.Some buttons do not have a label to indicate the purpose of the control.
-2.4.11 Focus Not Obscured (Minimum) (WCAG 2.2) (Level AA) When a user interface component receives keyboard focus, the component is not entirely hidden due to author-created content.
-Supports ArcGIS Aviation Airports Most focusable elements in the product have a visible keyboard focus indicator.
-A rating of Partially Supports has been given for the following reason(s): Users may lose visible focus when navigating exclusively with the keyboard between some elements.
-ArcGIS Pro: Most focusable elements in the product have a visible keyboard focus indicator.
-A rating of Partially Supports has been given for the following reason(s): Some interactive elements do not have a visible focus indicator, or the indicator does not meet contrast requirements.User may experience challenges interacting with tooltips as some are only available on hover and do not receive focus when using keyboard navigation.
+Criteria Conformance Level Remarks and Explanations 2.4.6 Headings and Labels (WCAG 2.0) (Level AA) Headings and labels describe topic or purpose.
+Partially Supports Most content headings and labels are descriptive and unique.
+A rating of Partially Supports has been given for the following reason(s): • Screen reader users may experience problems with the identification of some headings and labels for input fields • Some headers are not programmatically associated with the container they label • Some grids lack programmatic headings 2.4.7 Focus Visible (WCAG 2.0) (Level AA) Any keyboard operable user interface has a mode of operation where the keyboard focus indicator is visible.
+Partially Supports Most focusable elements in the product have a visible keyboard focus indicator.
+A rating of Partially Supports has been given for the following reason(s): • Users may lose visible focus when navigating exclusively with the keyboard between some elements • Some interactive elements do not have a visible focus indicator, or the indicator does not meet contrast requirements • User may experience challenges interacting with tooltips as some are only available on hover and do not receive focus when using keyboard navigation • For some checkboxes, the label gains focus indication rather than the input 2.4.11 Focus Not Obscured (Minimum) (WCAG 2.2) (Level AA) When a user interface component receives keyboard focus, the component is not entirely hidden due to author-created content.
+Supports The product does not contain components that obscure the interface.
+Components receiving keyboard focus throughout the product remain at least partially visible, and are never entirely hidden or obscured.